 What is a leasehold?

-A leasehold is when a person buys a lease from a freeholder, to temporarily own their property.
+A leasehold is when a person buys a lease from a freeholder, to temporarily own the property.
 The duration of how long the leaseholder owns this property varies from decades to centuries, but is commonly for 99 years.
 The leaseholder forfeits their ownership rights if the lease is not extended before it expires.

 However, not everyone can afford to buy a freehold, especially when property prices are rising faster than salaries across the country.
 So, if you are a new homebuyer or property investor, do not fret.